A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 Tip #8: Check out the practice courts for close sightings of the superstars

-Superstars can include: Roger Federer, Rafael Nada, Novak Djokovic, and Serena Williams.
 Check the practice schedule the night before (and morning of) to see when/where players are practicing (you can also see it on the official US Open App).

 Note: the best time to see top players practice without fighting crowds is during the free Qualifier Tournament and week before the main tournament (see my Tip #10 below).

-- To purchase LIRR tickets: Download the very easy-to-use MTA eTix app.
-Within the app, just create an account (takes literally seconds), click “Buy Tickets” select Penn Station first then “Mets-Willets Point”, purchase either one-way or R/T or several (peak or off-peak), and ticket(s) will then be in your “wallet” in the app for you to use whenever you like; you just have to press “activate” right before you board your train of coice.
+- Download the very easy-to-use NEW MTA TrainTime App.
+Within the app, click “Trips”, then at the top fill in From “Penn Station” and To “Mets-Willets Point” then see all the upcoming train options.
+Click the train you want and select “Buy” and it will show options for one-way or R/T. Ticket(s) will then be in your “wallet” in the app for you to use whenever you like; you just have to press “activate” right before you board your train of choice.

 - For return trips from the Open, you’ll need to show your ticket at the US Open’s LIRR entrance (top of the ramp near the East Gate) — the individuals checking tickets can also sell you a one-way return ticket if you need and you can use a credit card (tip: you do NOT need to line up at the ticket window!!).